 Authorities at The Audubon Society of Portland have shared that they were getting reports of crows for the past decade.
 The earliest media reports about the roost were in January 2013.
 The reports noted “hundreds of crows have taken up residence” near SW 5th and Salmon and quoted observers saying that they had “never seen anything like it.”
 Since that time there have been local media reports documenting the winter roosting crows every year.

-Our observations over the past year documented as many as 13,740 roosting crows.
-Between November and February, typical counts documented well over 5,000, with roosting crows present on up to 70 blocks in an area encompassing over 400 square blocks of downtown Portland, Oregon.
+Our observations over the past three years documented as many as 16,910 roosting crows at peak.
+Between October and February, typical counts documented well over 10,000, with roosting crows distributed on up to 70 blocks in an area encompassing over 400 square blocks of downtown Portland, Oregon.

 The crows begin to arrive in the city before sunset and fly in from all directions in groups ranging from a handful to flights of many dozen birds.
 Pre-roosting is a raucous time when crows gather, vocalize, allopreen, and engage in impressive flight displays.
 However, by the time darkness overtakes the city, the crows have settled into hundreds of trees, become silent and sleep until just before dawn.
 Before sunrise, the roost wakes, crows call to one another across the city and then they depart for the day to forage.
 Crows may travel many miles daily to find food before returning to the roost for another night.
 This daily migration continues from October through March until the crows return to their breeding territories for the summer.